bioboot/bioinf525_w16/module1.md

 # Module 1.
 Foundations of Bioinformatics

-Bioinformatics is driving the collection, analysis and interpretation of big data for biomedicine and the biosciences.
+Bioinformatics is driving the collection, analysis and interpretation of big data in the biosciences.
 This module provides an introduction to practical issues of computer-based handling and interpretation of biomolecular and genomic datasets.
 We specifically target bioinformatics software and data resources freely available on the Internet.

-**N.B.**  Please help us improve this course by completing this pre-course [**questionnaire**](http://tinyurl.com/bioboot-questions).
+**N.B.**  Please help us improve this course by completing this pre-course [**questionnaire**](http://tinyurl.com/bioinf525-questions).

 |         |         |                          |